MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/JavaLight.md

 <!-- Beta-version: This is intended to become a MontiCore stable explanation. -->

 # JavaLight
-JavaLight is a subset of Java.
-JavaLight provides methods, a subset of statments and expressions and basic types.
-It is possible to enrich the language with more complex types, expressions and statements.
+The JavaLight language defines a subset of the Java programming language.
+The language introduces Java method declarations, constructor declarations, interface method declarations, attributes, a subset of statments and expressions, basic types, and annotations.
+The JavaLight language neither defines classes nor interfaces.
+However, it is easily reusable and extensible for the creation of more complex languages such as the complete Java programming language.

 The grammar file is [`de.monticore.JavaLight`][JavaLight].